 Teachers may wish to use the resource to discuss the similarities and differences between Mary Seacole and Florence Nightingale.
 Comparisons can be made between traditional remedies used by Mary Seacole and medicines today, in both Britain and Jamaica.
 Discussion could take place that exploring continuity and change across time and culture.
 The resource also provides opportunities for discussion linked to the citizenship curriculum, for example social justice, access to healthcare and media.

-- Citizenship: Unit 4 - People who help us
+KS1 Citizenship: Unit 4 - People who help us

-At the end of the learning journey most children will have a greater understanding of Mary Seacole and will:
+After using these resources most children will have a greater understanding of Mary Seacole and will:

 - know some of the main events in Mary Seacole’s life and be able to recount them